 Each row in the main window pane displays URLs discovered during a crawl and their corresponding rel=”canonical” link elements and HTTP Canonicals in separate columns.

-The canons tab has six filters that may help you understand and detect typical canonical issues.
+The canonical tab has six filters that may help you understand and detect typical canonical issues.

 You can narrow down your search by selecting the following in the right-hand overview pane: